 Cost testing phase 2: 7.500,00 €

-Cost testing phase 3: 7.500,00 € or 15.000,00 € (if mobile included)
+Cost testing phase 3: 7.500,00 €

-These costs cover the work done by Proximus for the configuration of the test lab, the creation of the tests books based on the specific information and situation of the operator; the execution of the tests; the creation of the tests evaluation reports.
+These costs cover the work done by Proximus for the configuration of the test lab, the creation of the test books based on the specific information and situation of the operator; the execution of the tests, the creation of the test evaluation reports.
 Moreover all this work is coordinated by a dedicated project manager that Proximus assigns to each operator during these testing phases.

 Proximus reserves its right to invoices additional fees in case of re-testing is required.